-- 1. Take the desired RAID controller module offline. - 2.
-Disconnect the cables connected to the RAID controller module. - 3.
-Push down on the release tab and pull the release lever away from the chassis. - 4.
-Hold the release lever and pull the module away from the chassis.
+- 1. Disconnect the cables that are connected to the RAID controller module. - 2.
+Push down on the release tab, and pull the release lever away from the chassis. - 3.
+Hold the release lever, and pull the module away from the chassis. - NOTE: To avoid damage to the sensitive EMI contacts on the RAID controller module, do not stack RAID controller modules.